bibihanselman/catnip/README.md

 ```

 ## FIGG-CATNIP
-The original version of CATNIP (called FIGG-CATNIP) was based on code written by Alexander DelFranco and Catherine Sarosi, two Follette Lab alumni.
+The original version of CATNIP (called FIGG-CATNIP) was based on code written by two Follette Lab alumni: Alexander DelFranco and Catherine Sarosi.
 I adapted their image processing and profiling routines to develop a sophisticated, versatile plotting backend that was operated through a Google Sheets control panel.
 The notebooks cannot be run outside of the lab's Google Drive directory.